 Tanawha Trail: Boone Fork Parking to Price Park Picnic Area Parking: 6.2 mi., 3 1⁄2 hrs.
-Rated easy/moderate.
-Hike one-way - cars will be parked for shuttle to origin point.
+Rated easy/ moderate.
+Hike one-way; we will spot cars.
 This is a beautiful section of the Tanawha Trail with gentle slopes along wooded terrain, crossing several creeks and open pastures with wildflowers.